adfindlater/terraform-raspberrypi-bootstrap/README.md

    used by the pis, as well as the timezone.
 2. update the `terraform_pis.sh` script with a single IP address for the control plane node and one or more worker node IP addresses.
-3. Run this script to provision the nodes and create a k8s cluster.
+3. Run `terraform_pis.sh` to provision the nodes and create a k8s cluster.

 e.g.
 ```